OWelton-Rosie/wlg-comp-venues/README.md

 Please follow the instructions in [instance.md](https://github.com/OWelton-Rosie/wlg-comp-venues/blob/main/instance.md) for information on running the project locally.

 # Creating your own instance
 If you're keen to reuse my code to make a catalog for your region, you're more than welcome to.
-Please follow the insturctions in [instance.md](https://github.com/OWelton-Rosie/wlg-comp-venues/blob/main/instance.md) for guidance on how to do this.
+Please follow the instructions in [instance.md](https://github.com/OWelton-Rosie/wlg-comp-venues/blob/main/instance.md) for guidance on how to do this.

 ## Todo:
 - ~~Automatically list venues alphabetically in each category~~